techclassltd/Final-Project-Version-Control-with-Git/README.md

 ## 🔰 About <a name="about"></a>

 Welcome to the concluding portion on introducing the concepts of working with version control using Git.
 The purpose of this exercise is to apply the common usage and workaround of version control in creating collaborative material using Git as a version control system.
-Where the students are assigned to get a local copy of the project from a remote repository on Github, form a branch, update a particular file, append a file, and stage changes for the upcoming commits.
+Where the students are assigned to get a local copy of the project from a remote repository on Github, creating a branch, updating a particular file, committing, mergin branches, pushing and undoing.

 MasteringGit project is based on the content from the subject [Mastering Version Control with Git TT00CR85](https://hakija.oma.metropolia.fi/#1882) delivered by [TechClass](https://techclass.com/academy/courses/1) and offered by the [Metropolia Open University of Applied Sciences](https://hakija.oma.metropolia.fi/#1882) and [Amkoodari project (2019-2021)](https://amkoodari.fi/en).